ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/jit_intro.md

 We will use [inkwell](https://github.com/TheDan64/inkwell) which provides a safe Rust wrapper around LLVM.

+**Note**: The JIT examples in this chapter require nightly Rust and LLVM installed.
+The interpreter and VM examples work with stable Rust.

 ### Alternatives

 Other code generators that you can use (see the [exercises](./exercise.md)) in this book (not at mature as LLVM) are [cratelift-simpljit](https://docs.rs/cranelift-simplejit/0.64.0/cranelift_simplejit/index.html) and [gcc-jit](https://github.com/swgillespie/gccjit.rs).